 ROI, Ease of Implementation and Cultural Fit

 Return on Investment tools should be used for nearly every identified improvement opportunity.
-In a process improvement investment, it is critical for business leaders to outline the benefits for the financial and resource investment.
-Return on Investment tools assist in justification in moving forward with prioritizing the improvement opportunity.
+In a process improvement investment, it is critical for business leaders to outline the benefits for financial and resource investment.
+Return on Investment tools assists in justification in moving forward with prioritizing the improvement opportunity.

 Ask the tough questions.
 Are the bottlenecks or improvement opportunities easy to implement?
 Is the team that is impacted by the process improvements able to implement it based on current resources and funding?

 These are some of the questions to discuss in determining the ease of implementation and if it is within the means of the team to plan and execute upon.
-Often, team members contribute terrific ideas to improve a process.
-However, due to the scope of some improvement opportunities, unfortunately not all ideas are easy to implement in a timely manner.
+Often, team members contribute terrific ideas to improve the process.
+However, due to the scope of some improvement opportunities, unfortunately, not all ideas are easy to implement in a timely manner.